 A low reading means the coil is grounded and the contactor should be replaced.
 (In both of these cases, the control circuit fuse on the furnace/air handler control board will probably be blown.)

 If the coil is open, the contactor will not close when the control voltage is applied to the coil.
 This can normally be found by shutting off the power to the unit and the furnace/air handler and taking a resistance reading across the terminals of the coil.
 If the reading is significantly higher than 20 ohms, the coil is open and the contactor should be replaced.

 To find a replacement air conditioner contactor, you should match three things.
 The first thing is the control voltage.
 The second thing is the unit's contact ratings.
 You should match the resistive amps rating of the contactor.
 In a normal residential system, this will be typically 25, 30, or 40 amps.
 It is alright to replace a unit with one having a higher rating but not one with a lower rating.
 The final thing is to match the number of poles.
 They typically come in single pole, two pole, or three pole units.
 (Most residential systems use either single or two pole contactors.)
-You can purchase your replacement capacitor through our parts store on Amazon.

 You might also consider upgrading to a state of the art electronic control which can help to protect the compressor of your cooling system.